dwheelerau/easily-triggered/README.md

 ## Command line instructions
+These instructions are for windows users.
 GPU means much faster inference!
-The command line instructions are not that difficult, so don't be affraid to give them a go.
+The command line steps are not that difficult, so don't be affraid to give them a go.
 The following instructions are based on an example where the camera trap images are stored in a folder on the desktop called `data`.
 In reality this data can be stored anywhere, but you do need to tell the app where it is (instructions below).